mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"Lady Goldshore, we seek to honor your sacrifice.
 Your family died protecting this Component from those who'd misuse it.
 We're trying to prevent the World-Splitter's assembly, or if it must be assembled, ensure it's used justly.
 We're not thieves—we're finishing what you started."*

 **If Successful:**
 > *"You speak with conviction.
 I...
 I've waited so long for someone worthy.
 My family died screaming.
 Prince Aldric murdered us all.
 We knew he'd come for the Component eventually, so we hid it.
 Died protecting it.
-And for over a century, I've guarded it alone.
+And for over four decades, I've guarded it alone.
 Tell me: what will you do with it?"*

 **Party Must Answer:**
 - **Destroy it:** *"Wise, but can you?
 These are Primordial artifacts."*